-The six key qualities overlap and interact with each other and should be central to your design process.
+The six key should be central to your design process.
 Designers should ensure that their design process moves from addressing one key quality to the next.

 The Government has identified the six qualities of successful places as:

 - Distinctive:

 - Safe and pleasant;

 - Easy to move around;

 - Welcoming;

 - Adaptable; and

 - Resource efficient.